-REVISED Producers should note:
+Producers should note:

-- Access to pasture may be provided at any time in a 24 hour period, providing conditions allow. - The period of the year that cows will go out will vary according to how an individual cow's production cycle coincides with the calendar year and local weather conditions. - It should be ensured that cows are given sufficient access to a supplementary diet that can meet their nutritional and intake requirements. - Planning should be undertaken with available pasture in mind to ensure sufficient rotation to allow for pasture recovery. - Animals should be turned out into a pasture with a grass height and density capable of providing a contribution to nutritional requirements. - Prior to turnout, provision of long fibre is essential to reduce the risk of acidosis and bloat in the early part of the grazing season. - Consideration should be given to reducing the risk of heat stress during periods where climatic conditions result in a high THI value (see the table in the information box below standard E 3.1).
-This may include putting cows out to pasture at night, rather than during the day. - E 8.2 A plan must be drawn up, according to the individual farm's calving pattern, to specify how the access to pasture requirement will be met.
+- Access to pasture may be provided at any time in a 24 hour period, providing conditions allow. - The period of the year that cows will go out will vary according to how an individual cow's production cycle coincides with the calendar year and local weather conditions. - It should be ensured that cows are given sufficient access to a supplementary diet that can meet their nutritional and intake requirements. - Planning should be undertaken with available pasture in mind to ensure sufficient rotation to allow for pasture recovery. - Animals should be turned out into a pasture with a grass height and density capable of providing a contribution to nutritional requirements. - Prior to turnout, provision of long fibre is essential to reduce the risk of acidosis and bloat in the early part of the grazing season. - E 8.2\ A plan must be drawn up, according to the individual farm's calving pattern, to specify how the access to pasture requirement will be met.
 This must be made available upon request.

-The plan should address field space and rotation, number of cows expected to calve at certain times of year and specifically how spring calvers and high yielding cows will meet the requirement.
+j) The plan should address field space and rotation, number of cows expected to calve at certain times of year and specifically how spring calvers and high yielding cows will meet the requirement.

-- E 8.3 If the cows did not have access to the pasture for the calculated minimum number of days (see standard E 8.1) then a review must be written as part of the VHWP (see standard H 1.1) describing the circumstances surrounding why it was not possible.
-This document must be made available upon request. - E 8.4 Producers must ensure that the welfare of cattle is not compromised by providing access to pasture by ensuring: - a) cow tracks are designed to not risk damaging the animals' feet - b) cow tracks are maintained in a condition which does not damage the feet of the animals - c) LEGAL there is enough effective shade and shelter available for all animals to use it at any one time - d) animals are given sufficient protection from biting insects.

-Cow tracks should be wide enough for at least two cows to walk side by side and should not have tight corners or any bottleneck points.
+- E 8.3\ If the cows did not have access to the pasture for the calculated minimum number of days (see standard E 8.1) then a review must be written as part of the VHWP (see standard H 1.1) describing the circumstances surrounding why it was not possible.
+This document must be made available upon request. - E 8.4\ Producers must ensure that the welfare of cattle is not compromised by providing access to pasture by ensuring: - a) cow tracks are designed to not risk damaging the animals feet - b) cow tracks are maintained in a condition which does not damage the feet of the animals - c) there is enough shade and shelter available for all animals to use it at any one time - d) animals are given sufficient protection from biting insects. - (j) Cow tracks should be wide enough for at least two cows to walk side by side and should not have tight corners or any bottleneck points.
 When cattle are put out to pasture as a herd, the following track widths from AHDB Dairy's 'Cow Tracks' booklet should be used as a guide: